dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 ```
 Of course, these can be combined with attribute conditions as well.

-## Example of a filter using INTERSECTS
+## Example of a spatial filter using INTERSECTS

 For these examples we'll use the U.S. [Geographic Names Information System](https://en.wikipedia.org/wiki/Geographic_Names_Information_System) (GNIS) dataset.
 It contains more than 2 million named points for geographical features.